Amnesty International UK – two organisations working to defend human rights

 How is the work of Amnesty International UK Charitable Trust funded?

-You can also support Amnesty International UK by making regular or ad hoc donations to the Charitable Trust.
+You can support Amnesty International UK by making regular or ad hoc donations to the Charitable Trust.
 As these are donations, there is no fixed price and the Charitable Trust can claim Gift Aid where a supporter has given us permission to do so.
-Donors to the Charitable Trust are not eligible to attend the UK Section’s AGM as they are not members of Amnesty International UK Section.
+Donors to the Charitable Trust who are not also UK Section members are not though eligible to attend the UK Section’s AGM.

-Amnesty International UK Charitable Trust is accountable to the Charity Commission and is registered with the Fundraising Regulator.
+The Amnesty International UK Section Charitable Trust is regulated by the Charity Commission and is registered with the Fundraising Regulator.